 As A Trusted

 High Quality Care

 Meal Preparation & Transportation

 Gardening & Home Maintenance

 Trust we will deliver

 Like our approach

-- All our caregivers are employees, not contractors, who go through a rigorous recruitment process.
+All our care workers are employees, not contractors, who go through a rigorous recruitment process.
 They all have police checks and have the appropriate qualifications and experience.

-- You decide the best time for your caregiver to visit each day, that way you will know the exact time they will arrive.
+You decide the best time for your care workers to visit each day, that way you will know the exact time they will arrive.

-- Continuity is a priority with us.
-We ensure a personality match and work closely with you to select the right Caregivers for you.
+Continuity is a priority with us.
+We ensure a personality match and work closely with you to select the right care worker for you.

-- The Client Care Manager will introduce the Caregiver to you and ensure they are trained on your care plan.
-An unknown Caregiver will never just arrive on you doorstep services can then start immediately.
+The Client Care Manager will introduce the care worker to you and ensure they are trained on your care plan.
+An unknown care worker will never just arrive on you doorstep services can then start immediately.